 New Zealand is an amazing place to visit.
 The scenery is like something from Lord of the Rings.
 In fact, the scenery can be exactly that from Lord of the Rings.
 The country itself is a bit of a contradiction.
 You can either spend your days hiking through the mountains and staying sleepy towns, or you can keep your adrenaline pumping by throwing yourself off a variety of different high-up objects.
-It’s one extreme or the other.
-Each town I visited in New Zealand always seemed to have one or two must-dos, so with that in mind I thought I would put together my guide to New Zealand, what to do and where.
+It’s one extreme or the other (or both if you’re into that kind of thing).